bgord/knowledge/roadmap.md

 - ~~What's an index signature?~~
 - How to type arrays?
 - ~~How to get prop types of interface?~~
+- Default types for generics.
+- Function type overloads.
+- ~~How to create reusable generics?~~

 ## GIT (17/27)
 - ~~How to add files to the previous commit?~~